ocaml/dune/doc/concepts.rst

   - ``preserve_file_kind``: the action needs the files it reads to look like normal files (so dune won't use symlinks for sandboxing)

-In all these cases, the argument supports `Variables expansion`_.
+In all these cases, the argument supports :ref:`variables`.

 Named Dependencies
 ------------------